-The Great Wall is one of China’s most famous landmarks and recognisable as one of the new seven wonders of the world.
+The Great Wall is one of China’s most famous landmarks and is recognisable as one of the new seven wonders of the world.
 The wall as we know it today relates largely to the Ming Dynasty fortifications.

 The Great Wall was in fact a series of smaller walls that were joined together throughout different time periods.
 The earliest sections date back to the warring states period (around 400BC) before China was unified.

-When King Zhen of the Qin Dynasty (221 to 206BC) became first Emperor of a unified China in 221BC, he ordered that the walls dividing the empire be dismantled.
+When King Zhen of the Qin Dynasty (221 to 206BC) became the first Emperor of a unified China in 221BC, he ordered that the walls dividing the empire be dismantled.